reportportal/example-custom-analyzer/README.md

 ```yaml
 http://host:port/_analyzer
 ```
-It consumes requests in the next format:
+It consumes requests in the next json format:

 ```yaml
 [